KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 })
 ```

-### Step 23
+### Step 22
 Click and ``|Download|`` the code to the controller micro:bit.
 Lets test the code see if can only control the :MOVE Motor while button A is pressed.
+This will work because previously we added a default handler for messages we dont know, and this has the same safe characteristic of stoping the :MOVE motor.

 ### Transmitter Code Done @unplugged
 Let's have a summary of what we have learnt so far.
 + How to send and receive a radio message
++ That a received message can be 'handled', and we can have a default handler for messages we dont know about.
 + Sending required messages to control motors
 + Reading sensory inputs for controls
 + Implementing a dead man's switch